ga4gh-beacon/beacon-v2/docs/filters.md

 The _/filtering_terms_ endpoint returns a list of all data fields whose values may be subjected to filtering, plus the data type(s) for those fields, and/or the list of extant values for each of those data fields in the current dataset.
 In addition, for each bio-ontology used by a Beacon, the endpoint response includes a description of the bio-ontology in [Phenopackets Resource](https://phenopacket-schema.readthedocs.io/en/latest/resource.html) format.

-The endpoint's `filterTerms` response identifies the Filter types.
+The endpoint's `filteringTerms` response identifies the Filter types.

 Bio-ontology and custom term Filter types contain: